Use the Azure portal to set up alerts on metrics for Azure Database for PostgreSQL - Flexible Server

 You can configure and get information about alert rules using:

 Create an alert rule on a metric from the Azure portal

-In the Azure portal, select the Azure Database for PostgreSQL server you want to monitor.
+In the Azure portal, select the Azure Database for PostgreSQL – Flexible Server you want to monitor

-Under the Monitoring section of the sidebar, select Alerts as shown:
+Under the Monitoring section of the sidebar, select Alerts.